mosip/documentation/docs/pre-registration.md

 7. Send OTP in the email/SMS to the user.
 8. Registration Processor uses reverse sync to mark the pre-reg application as consumed.
 9. Registration clients use [Datasync service](https://github.com/mosip/pre-registration/tree/release-1.2.0/pre-registration/pre-registration-datasync-service) to get the pre-reg application details for a given registration center, booking date and AID.
-10. Fetch data for dropdowns, locations, consent forms etc.
+10. Request data from MasterData service to get data for dropdowns, locations, consent forms etc..

 ## Services